Battle for Tripoli gives chance to IS

 Karim Bitar, director of research at the French Institute for International and Strategic Affairs, draws a parallel with Syria and Iraq, where IS built a “caliphate” after a lightning offensive in 2014.

-"In Libya, as in Iraq and Syria before it, IS took advantage of a vacuum... and the collapse of the state’s structures to anchor itself," he said.
+“In Libya, as in Iraq and Syria before it, IS took advantage of a vacuum... and the collapse of the state´s structures to anchor itself,” he said.
+“As long as Libya is divided and as long as the state´s sovereign authority is not re-established across the country, there is a risk that IS will be able to regain ground,” he said.

 TRIPOLI: The battle for Tripoli between rival Libyan forces both championing the fight against “terrorism” has created a security vacuum, allowing the Islamic State group a chance to re-emerge, analysts warn.

-Jihadist groups capitalised on Libya’s descent into chaos after the 2011 uprising that killed veteran dictator Moamer Qadhafi to establish a presence in the North African country.
+Jihadist groups capitalised on Libya´s descent into chaos after the 2011 uprising that killed veteran dictator Moamer Kadhafi to establish a presence in the North African country.

-IS had its main stronghold in Qadhafi’s hometown of Sirte, east of Tripoli, until it was expelled from the Mediterranean coastal city in December 2016.
+IS had its main stronghold in Kadhafi´s hometown of Sirte, east of Tripoli, until it was expelled from the Mediterranean coastal city in December 2016.

 Those fighters are among pro-GNA forces now battling the self-styled Libyan National Army of military strongman Khalifa Haftar who launched an assault on Tripoli on April 4.